moai/moai-dev/host-templates/html/README.md

 # HTML5 Host Template

-To run your Moai game using HTML5, you can use this template.
-It includes the required initialization code and libraries.
-It also includes a simple Node.js server app to serve your project during testing.
+To run your Moai game using HTML5, you need the following things: the host template, `moaijs.js`, and the ROM containing your assets.

+- The *host template* in this folder (`host-templates/html`) includes the required initialization code and libraries.
+It also comes with a simple Node.js server app to serve your project during testing.
+- *`moaijs.js`* contains the core Moai SDK in JavaScript.
+You can build it from the C++ Moai sources.
+- *The ROM* is a binary blob that contains all your scripts and assets.
+You can build it from a `src` directory.

 ## Building the Moai SDK

 The HTML5 host requires a JavaScript version of the Moai SDK.
 You can build it from the C++ source files via Emscripten.
 See the `README.md` file in `src/host-html` for details.
-Once you have built `moaijs.js`, copy it to `host-templates/html/www/lib` (you'll have to create the `lib` directory manually) Alternatively, create a symbolic link.
-This way, you won't have to repeat the copy step when you re-build the SDK.
+The result is a file `moaijs.js` in the newly-created directory `lib/html`.

+## Setting Up Your Output Directory

+Now, create a directory that you want to use as output directory.
+This is where the host template files, `moaijs.js`, and the ROM files will all end up in.

+Now navigate into the `util` directory and execute the following command:

+`moaiutil.bat host-html -use-symlink -o <output directory>` (Replace `<output directory>` with your output directory.)

+This will copy the host template from `host-templates/html` to your output directory.
+It will also create a symbolic link on your hard-disk that makes the generated `moaijs.js` file show up in the `www/lib` sub-folder of your output directory.
+The advantage of the symbolic link is that any time you re-compile Moai, your output directory automatically contains the current version without any copying.
+If you leave off the `-use-symlink` option, the file will be copied instead.

 ## Creating the ROM

 Before you can do much, your assets and source files will need to be packaged into a single ROM file.
 To do this you will need Python 2.7+ installed.
 Make sure your Python `bin` directory is on the path.

-To create the ROM, place your sources and assets (in the folder layout they expect) into the `host-templates/html/src` folder (again, create the folder manually or just symlink it).
+To create the ROM, place your sources and assets (in the folder layout they expect) into the `<output dir>/html/src` folder (again, create the folder manually or symlink it).
 The HTML5 host automatically will run `main.lua` from the `src/` folder when it loads and will treat the `src/` folder as root of the virtual filesystem.

-Then run the `buildrom.sh` or buildrom.bat (for Windows) file.
+Then run the `buildrom.sh` or `buildrom.bat` (for Windows) file.
 This will package up your src folder into a file called `moaiapp.rom` and create a metadata file called `moaiapp.rom.json`.
-These files will automatically be placed into the `host-templates/html/www` folder which is what you will need to deploy or serve to test your app.
+These files will automatically be placed into the `<output dir>/html/www` folder which is what you will need to deploy or serve to test your app.

 Your host should now be ready to run!